-21 Applying to All Agencies
+Applying to All Agencies

-22 8.
-The Committee on Nominations shall work toward the goals of inclusiveness as set forth in 23 ¶ 610.5 in the 2016 Book of Discipline which states: "...special attention shall be given to the 24 inclusion of clergywomen, youth (¶ 256.3), young adults, older adults, persons from churches with 25 small memberships, people with disabilities, and racial and ethnic persons, in keeping with 26 policies for general Church agencies.
-It is further recommended that the membership of such 27 agencies, except for the Board of Ordained Ministry, include one-third clergy, one-third 28 laywomen, and one-third laymen, who are professing members of local churches."
-The 29 Committee on Nominations shall also strive for equal representation from the districts; and, to the 30 extent possible, the diversity of those nominated should reflect the diversity of the Mission Field.
-31 It will be important at least through 2020 that both the parent conferences be equally represented 32 on the Board of Trustees and the Board of Pensions, and that both be well represented on the

-- 32 on the Board of Trustees and the Board of Pensions, and that both be well repr33 Uniting Table and the Vision Teams. - 34 9.
-The term of membership in any conference agency is quadrennial, except where the Book of - Discipline stipulates otherwise.
-The maximum that a person can serve in an agency is two full terms, except where the Book of Discipline stipulates otherwise, or when he/she is filling a - vacancy during the quadrennium.
-Filling a vacancy of an unexpired term of more than two yearsis considered to be a full term and shall count the same as four years. - 39 10.
-Any elected position on a conference agency which is vacant at the end of the Annual - 40 Conference session or which becomes vacant during the conference year may be filled by the - 41 Committee on Nominations, unless otherwise specified by the Book of Discipline. - 42 11.
-Ex-officio members of an agency, including members of General and Jurisdictional Agencies 43 who reside within the bounds of the conference, are in addition to the agency members named 44 above. - 45 12.
-Chairpersons of conference agencies should be sensitive to the work schedules of laity when46 setting meetings. - 47 13.
-When a person is absent without notice from two consecutive conference agency meetings - 48 of which he/she is a member, such person shall be considered to have resigned such - 49 membership, and the Committee on Nominations shall be notified that another person can be 50 nominated for the remainder of the term. - 14.
-No district superintendent or conference staff person shall be eligible to serve as an elective member of any conference agency.
-If a member at the time of appointment or hire, he/she shall be considered to have resigned such membership. - 54
+- 8. The Committee on Nominations shall work toward the goals of inclusiveness as set forth in ¶ 610.5 in the 2016 Book of Discipline which states: "...special attention shall be given to the inclusion of clergywomen, youth (¶ 256.3), young adults, older adults, persons from churches with small memberships, people with disabilities, and racial and ethnic persons, in keeping with policies for general Church agencies.
+It is further recommended that the membership of such agencies, except for the Board of Ordained Ministry, include one-third clergy, one-third laywomen, and one-third laymen, who are professing members of local churches."
+The Committee on Nominations shall also strive for equal representation from the districts; and, to the extent possible, the diversity of those nominated should reflect the diversity of the Mission Field.
+It will be important at least through 2020 that both the parent conferences be equally represented on the Board of Trustees and the Board of Pensions, and that both be well represented on the Uniting Table and the Vision Teams. - 9.
+The term of membership in any conference agency is quadrennial, except where the Book of Discipline stipulates otherwise.
+The maximum that a person can serve in an agency is two full terms, except where the Book of Discipline stipulates otherwise, or when he/she is filling a vacancy during the quadrennium.
+Filling a vacancy of an unexpired term of more than two years is considered to be a full term and shall count the same as four years. - 10.
+Any elected position on a conference agency which is vacant at the end of the Annual Conference session or which becomes vacant during the conference year may be filled by the Committee on Nominations, unless otherwise specified by the Book of Discipline. - 11.
+Ex-officio members of an agency, including members of General and Jurisdictional Agencies who reside within the bounds of the conference, are in addition to the agency members named above. - 12.
+Chairpersons of conference agencies should be sensitive to the work schedules of laity when setting meetings. - 13.
+When a person is absent without notice from two consecutive conference agency meetings of which he/she is a member, such person shall be considered to have resigned such membership, and the Committee on Nominations shall be notified that another person can be nominated for the remainder of the term.